local-ch/lhc/docs/interceptors.md

 Inside an interceptor you are able to provide a response, rather then doing a real request.
 This is usualy used for beeing able to implement an interceptor for caching.

-Take care that having more than one interceptor trying to return a response will cause an exception.

 ```ruby
 class CacheInterceptor < LHC::Interceptor